-International Day of People with Disabilities - 3 December 2022
+International Day of People with Disabilities: 3 December

-International Day of Disabled Persons recognises visible and invisible disabilities, to promote the importance of inclusion in life and the workplace.
-The day is hosted by the United Nations (UN) and encourages business leaders across the globe to value the unique contributions of disabled people.
+International Day of Disabled Persons is the 3 December 2023.
+First launched in 1992, the day is hosted by the United Nations (UN) and encourages business leaders across the globe to value the unique contributions of disabled people.
 For more information click here.
+Annually WHO decides on a theme, in 2023, the theme is ‘Transformative solutions for inclusive development: the role of innovation in fuelling an accessible and equitable world'.

-The day is about promoting the rights and wellbeing of persons with disabilities, and to raise awareness of the situation of persons with disabilities in all aspects of life.
+The day is about promoting the rights of people with disabilities in all areas of society.
+It aims to increase the awareness and wellbeing of disabled people in all aspects of their life.
+It acts as a reminder for us all to combat the discrimination many disabled people still face.
 The World Health Organisation (WHO) joins the UN in observing this day each year, highlighting the importance of securing the rights of people with disabilities, in order for them to participate fully, equally and effectively in society, and face no barriers in all aspects of their lives.

-Why International Day of People with Disabilities is important
+Why international day of persons with disabilities is important

 - Celebration – to recognise and value the diversity of our global community, and to celebrate the role we all play, regardless of our abilities.